 Stop Paying Only the Minimum Due Amount on Your Credit Card:

 This is one of the most important financial lessons one can learn.
 Avoid paying only the minimum due amount on your credit card.
-If possible, clear the total outstanding balance or little more than the minimum due amount.
+If possible, clear the total outstanding balance or a little more than the minimum due amount.

 When you pay only the minimum due amount on your card and carry forward the remaining amount to the next billing cycle, your credit card provider will charge interest on the revolving credit on a daily basis.
 This way, you will end up paying a lot towards interest.
 The habit of paying only the minimum amount due will also affect your credit score negatively.